JoesphK/SampleArgoCDproject/README.md

 ## Architecture

-1. A Git repository (this repo) contains Kubernetes manifest files describing the nginx deployment, service, and app configuration.
+1. This repository contains Kubernetes manifest files describing the nginx deployment, service, and app configuration.
 2. Argo CD watches a target branch in the repository and syncs the manifests into a Kubernetes cluster.
 3. Changes pushed to Git are automatically applied by Argo CD to reconcile the live cluster state.